-by geography.
+Examining the economic geography of ride-hailing and how it shapes urban economic and employment in Canada's emerging platform economy, this CDO research finds that the platform economy is contributing to growing socio-economic divides at inter- and intra-urban scales.
+With the potential to reduce congestion and emissions and improve multi-modal access, ride-hailing has some positive implications for mobility in Canadian municipalities but these vary widely by geography.
 The rise of ride-hailing coincides with the continued decline of automotive manufacturing in southern Ontario.
 As innovation accelerates in electric, autonomous, and shared vehicles, Canada's advantages in digital technology and the automotive sector position Toronto, Waterloo, and Montreal to participate as secondary players in the global platform economy while disruption to employment in taxi services and automotive manufacturing are evident in most other parts of the province with "deep, negative and likely long-lasting spinoff effects".
-We conclude that the digital platform economy, and ride-hailing in particular, expands global digital opportunity for a select group of cities and a select cohort of talent, but has little positive economic impact for most other places.
+This study concludes that the digital platform economy, and ride-hailing in particular, expands global digital opportunity for a select group of cities and a select cohort of talent, but has little positive economic impact for most other places.
 The economic geography of ride-hailing is "emblematic of the twenty first century: highly concentrated, highly uneven, driven by talent and innovation, dynamic and challenging."

-Additional research on the platform economy with the same focus on digital ride-hailing, asks more specific questions about the impact on Canadian municipalities, finding that it has been uneven across cities, neighbourhoods, social classes, and 'digital communities'.
-Though there has been some improvement over time, she finds that major municipal regulatory gaps remain.
+Another study on the platform economy with the same focus on digital ride-hailing, asks more specific questions about the impact on Canadian municipalities, finding that it has been uneven across cities, neighbourhoods, social classes, and 'digital communities'.
+Though there has been some improvement over time, major municipal regulatory gaps remain.
 The absence of enforceable rules alongside ambiguity about whether the costs of enforcement will match projected municipal revenues, means that ride-hailing services "operate in a grey zone" with little oversight to govern passenger safety, or provider insurance.

 Noting the concentration of platform economy benefits in a small number of large Canadian cities, the researchers are dubious about the capacity of municipalities to manage the local economic implications of ride-hailing.
 Upper level governments not only play key regulatory roles but can also fund "pilot projects, investment attraction efforts, partnerships, investments in infrastructure, data collection, and research".
 Yet the scope for policy intervention extends well beyond ride-hailing to larger implications for urban mobility.
 Canada's lack of globally competitive headquarters and lag in research and investment in the multi-modal implications of ride-hailing relegates us to passive consumers rather than active producers.
-As our largest cities struggle with congestion and uneven economic advantage, the CDO research concludes that public policies to facilitate mobility investments are now more important than ever.
+As our largest cities struggle with congestion and uneven economic advantage, this CDO research concludes that public policies to facilitate mobility investments are now more important than ever.

-"Rural and Remote Regions on the Wrong Side of the Digital Divide?"
+"Rural and Remote Regions on the Wrong Side of the Digital Divide?"4

-With a particular focus on indigenous communities, CDO research examines how small towns and rural areas in Canada are responding to the digital opportunities and challenges in the 21st Century.
-Not surprisingly, there are major digital divides between larger urban centers and the rural, remote and Indigenous communities, making these communities less prepared for 21st century digital engagement.
+With a particular focus on indigenous communities, this CDO research project examined how small towns and rural areas in Canada are responding to the digital opportunities and challenges in the 21st Century.
+Not surprisingly, there are major digital divides between larger urban centers and rural, remote and Indigenous communities, making these communities less prepared for 21st century digital engagement.
 Lack of capacity and weak infrastructure with limited, expensive and unreliable digital connections inadequate for most contemporary and high-end digital applications are particularly acute.